By using this site, you agree to the Privacy Policy and Terms of Use.

 The cascade effect of sleep debt

-Unlike previous research that examined individual health impacts, new analysis of controlled sleep restriction studies reveals a coordinated physiological collapse.
-According to Dr. Karine Spiegel and colleagues at the University of Chicago, writing in The Lancet, glucose tolerance drops 30-40% within days of sleep restriction.
+Controlled sleep restriction studies reveal a coordinated physiological collapse when adults are limited to 4-6 hours of sleep nightly.
+Dr. Karine Spiegel and colleagues at the University of Chicago, writing in The Lancet, found glucose tolerance drops 30-40% within days of sleep restriction.

 🎙️ Related Podcast Episodes